 We invite you to join us on this fascinating and informative exploration of the birthplace of Ashkenazi Jewry!

-Arrive Frankfurt and check in to the five-star, deluxe Steigenberger Frankfurter Hof Hotel- one of the premier hotels in Frankfurt.
+Arrive in Frankfurt and check in to the 5-star deluxe Steigenberger Frankfurter Hof Hotel—one of the premier hotels in Frankfurt.
 Rest and relax or explore the city.

 Morning: At leisure or attend services with the Frankfurt Jewish community.